Laxsjo/EndingProject-INIT-Year1/README.md

-# EndingProject-INIT-Year1
+# Ending Project INIT College Year 1

-My final project of year 1 for school at International IT College of Sweden
+My final project of year 1 for school at the International IT College of Sweden

 This project consists of the open part of the Barnarve Foundations website.